nellywrites925-hub/web-dev/README.md

-# My First HTML Webpage
+# web-dev — My First HTML Webpage

 This is a small static site built with plain HTML, CSS, and vanilla JavaScript.
 It is intended as a beginner-friendly educational page with a small editable sandbox, code sample gallery, and responsive layout.